GenerIoT/update-via-webhook/README.md

 # Ruuvi Update Script

-This repository contains scripts for updating Ruuvi sensor data.
+This repository contains scripts for updating RuuviTag on host using webhook.

 ## Requirements